 The flu epidemic may be a concern with flyers spreading germs whilst travelling over the holidays.
 How to enjoy travelling without catching the flu?
-Here are a few tips that can help you enjoy a safe travel and prevent the spread of flu germs.
+Here are a few tips that can help you enjoy safe travel and prevent flu germs from spread.

 1. Stay Home

-It is best to avoid traveling when you are sick to fly.
-This will ensure that the illness (like the flu), is not spread, and apart from which a little bit of rest can help.
+It is best to avoid travelling when you are sick to fly.
+This will ensure that the illness (like the flu) is not spread, and apart from which a little bit of rest can help.